My Little Red Book: Release and reception

-In Billboard, the single is described as having been given a "hard-driving" Chicago dance.
-In Cashbox magazine, the single is considered a heartbreaking ballad in a "powerpacked, pulsating blues-tinged style" and is chosen as a pick of the week.
-In Record World it is given a slightly satirical review, in which the panel believes "that they've found a likely candidate for sales" with the single in contrast to the moody subject matter of the song.
-Russo describes the song as "cool jazz rock" which never feels pretentious.
-According to Matthew Greenwald of AllMusic, "My Little Red Book" is one of Manfred Mann's "finer earlier tracks" and considers a prelude to the "swinging singles" which would become prevalent on the radio a few years later.
+Reviews of the single primarily focused on the song's rhythm; In Billboard, the single is described as having been given a "hard-driving" Chicago dance, and as in a "powerpacked, pulsating blues-tinged style" by Cash Box, who chose the single as a pick of the week.
+The lyrical content was also noted, with Record World it is given a slightly satirical review in which the review panel believes "that they've found a likely candidate for sales" with the single in contrast to the moody subject matter of the song.
+Retrospectively, the jazz rock element has been noted, with Russo describes the song as "cool jazz rock" which never feels pretentious, and Matthew Greenwald of AllMusic, who describes it as one of Manfred Mann's "finer earlier tracks" and considers a prelude to the "swinging singles" which would become prevalent on the radio a few years later.
 The song was initially released on the soundtrack of What's New Pussycat, which was issued on May 25, 1965.
-It was included as the title track of Manfred Mann's third American album, My Little Red Book Of Winners! on September 13 1965.
+It was included as the title track of Manfred Mann's third American album, My Little Red Book Of Winners! on September 13, 1965.

 Love version

 Background

 The American rock band Love formed in Los Angeles in February 1964, originally as the American Four before changing their name to the Grass Roots in April 1965.
-After seeing What's New Pussycat? in theater, bandleader Arthur Lee and lead guitarist Johnny Echols decided to add "My Little Red Book" to the band's set list.
+After seeing What's New Pussycat? in theater, bandleader Arthur Lee and lead guitarist Johnny Echols decided to add "My Little Red Book" to the band's setlist.
 During one of their performances at a local nightclub, Elektra Records president Jac Holzman saw the band, then named Love, and was impressed by their "manic intensity" on the song, feeling they had taken a "mediocre" song and given it "searing energy".
 He immediately offered them a recording contract, which they signed on January 4, 1966.